-Keep in mind that both the David Jones and Myer cards only offer in-store finance options at their respective department stores.
+Keep in mind that both the David Jones cards only offer in-store finance options at their respective department stores.
 While one of these cards could be ideal if you're a regular shopper with either brand, you may be limited if you want in-store finance elsewhere.

 How to compare credit cards based on in-store finance options

 As well as looking at the ongoing credit card features, such as interest rates, annual fees and interest-free days, there are specific features you'll need to consider when you want to take advantage of in-store finance options with your credit card.
 We've outlined the key details to compare below, and also provide comparison examples using the popular Gem Visa and HSBC in-store finance programs.

 If you're considering a credit card that includes in-store finance options, it's important to also look at the range of participating retailers.
 This will allow you to choose a card that offers the most convenience and flexibility for you.

 When it comes to variety, the Gem Visa has the largest number of participating stores, boasting thousands of options available online and in stores across Australia.
 The Gem Visa website includes a search option, where you can browse based on category, state or by specific offers, which could include everything from laptops and televisions to beds, fridges, jewellery and even dentists.
 In comparison, the HSBC program has fewer categories to choose from but still includes a range of major retailers.

 The interest-free options available on these cards also vary depending on what you buy and where you buy it.
 Some may offer "buy now, pay later" deals, others may offer a specific number of months interest-free when you make purchases over a certain amount, and a few cards only have in-store finance deals at key times, such as Christmas.